 Our Lay Employment Officer, Rob Cooper firstname.lastname@example.org 07947 533598, can provide support for any queries regarding recruitment or management of lay employees during the coronavirus pandemic or at any time.

-Responses from Rob to Frequently Asked Questions are available here
+Responses from Rob to Frequently Asked Questions last updated 18th June are available see FAQ18.

-If a member of your staff is unable to perform any work and voluntarily agrees to be "furloughed" use this template to formally confirm the change in employment status with them
+If a member of your staff is unable to perform any work and voluntarily agrees to be "furloughed" use this "Letter template" document to formally confirm the change in employment status with them

-If your member of staff is to fully or partially return to work use this template to formally confirm the change in employment status with them.
+If your member of staff is to fully or partially return to work use the template "Return from" to formally confirm the change in employment status with them.

 These documents will be updated regularly, including as new guidance emerges from government.
 Please keep checking this page on a regular basis for updates.